mrkkrp/markkarpov.com/tutorial/megaparsec.md

 that is to be treated as an indivisible whole by the expression-parsing algorithm when it works with things like associativity and precedence.
 In our case there are three things that fall into this category: variables, integers, and entire expressions in parentheses.
-Using the definitions from previous chapters, we can define the term parser as:
+Using the definitions introduced earlier, we can define the term parser as:

 ```haskell
 pVariable :: Parser Expr